 Suppose you are worried about kids getting hurt while moving, schedule for a move on a school day.
 In this way, the kids will be out, and you can put your energy on moving.
 Chalk out a plan and manage your time accordingly.
 Also, make sure that your kids are getting picked up from school at the right time and returning to the new house.
 You can also hire a babysitter to look after your kids or ask your family or friends to babysit for a day.

 The worst thing you can do to your kids is to curb their excitement.

 It is likely for your kids to be curious about the move.
 If you cannot schedule your move on a school day, let them be involved; let them help you out.

 You can ask your kids to pack their toys or clean around the house.
-This way, your kids will feel involved and you can spend some time with them.
-Trust us, this is going to be a great way to make some beautiful memories before you bid farewell to your old home.
+This way, your kids will feel involved, and you can spend some time with them.
+Trust us; this will be a great way to make some beautiful memories before you bid farewell to your old home.